kaavyalakshmanan/tele-vet/README.md

 ## What will our app do?

 It will connect vets and pet owners virtually.
 User can sign in as either pet owner or vet.
 Pet owners can:
-- Undergo a pre-screening using a chatbox to indicate the level of urgency and preliminary info
+- Undergo a pre-screening using a chatbot to indicate the level of urgency and preliminary info
 - Find the nearest vet to their location
 - Book an appointment with a vet
 - Message vets in real-time